omarreis/LangTool/README.md

 ## LangTool desktop app
 Langtool can be compiled as a standalone executable (single file Win32 application).
 It can be sent to a human translator along with the .LNG file.
 The translator uses the grid to input the text translations.
-Copy-Paste feature allows moving translations To-From spreadsheets and translation services like Google Translate.
+Multi line Copy-Paste feature allows moving translations to-from spreadsheets and translation services like Google Translate.
+Work is saved to LNG file and latter imported from the Delphi IDE.

 ![LangTool screen screenshot](LangToolShot2.png)